Raspberries (band): Post-breakup

-In 1978, Bryson joined another notable power pop band, Fotomaker, led by ex-Rascals Dino Danelli and Gene Cornish.
+In 1978 Bryson joined another notable power pop band, Fotomaker, led by ex-Rascals Dino Danelli and Gene Cornish.
 He left shortly after the second of the band's three albums was released.

 A biography of the Raspberries titled Overnight Sensation – The Story of the Raspberries by Ken Sharp was released in 1993.

 In 1996, a tribute album to Raspberries called Raspberries Preserved was released by Pravda Records, a Chicago-based indie record label.
-The album featured 21 cover versions by such acts as The Rubinoos, Bill Lloyd, Brad Jones, Tiny Lights, Rank Strangers, the Gladhands, and The Shambles.
+The album featured 21 cover versions by such acts as the Rubinoos, Bill Lloyd, Brad Jones, Tiny Lights, Rank Strangers, the Gladhands, and the Shambles.

 Singer-guitarist and primary songwriter Eric Carmen went on to have a successful solo career as a singer and writer of romantic pop ballads.
-His first solo hit "All by Myself" (which rearranged a motif from the melody of "Let's Pretend") hit No. 2 nationally, and was successfully covered by Celine Dion in 1996.
-His second single "Never Gonna Fall in Love Again" was also a hit, as was a spiritual sequel to both, "She Did It," which revived the Raspberries' power pop sound.
-Carmen later had additional Top Ten singles success with "Hungry Eyes" (from Dirty Dancing, 1987) and "Make Me Lose Control".
+His first solo hit "All by Myself" (which rearranged a motif from the melody of "Let's Pretend" and comes directly from Sergei Rachmaninoff's Piano Concerto No. 2 in C minor, Opus 18) hit No. 2 nationally, and was covered by Celine Dion to much fanfare in 1996.
+His second single "Never Gonna Fall in Love Again" was also a hit, as was "She Did It", a spiritual sequel to both, which revived the Raspberries' power pop sound.
+The chorus of "Never Gonna Fall in Love Again" came from Rachmaninoff's Symphony No. 2 Op.
+27. Carmen later had additional Top Ten singles success with "Hungry Eyes" (from Dirty Dancing, 1987) and "Make Me Lose Control".
 He also wrote "Almost Paradise" (performed by Mike Reno and Ann Wilson for Footloose, 1984), as well as songs that were made major hits by Shaun Cassidy ("That's Rock & Roll" and "Hey Deanie").

-In 1999, Bryson got the band back together without Carmen, but with Smalley and McCarl.
-The trio released a six-song EP entitled Raspberries Refreshed in 2000.
+On March 24, 1999, all four original members, Carmen, Bryson, Smalley and Bonfanti, reunited in Metrosync Studio, near Cleveland, to play for the first time since 1973.
+A summer reunion tour was discussed, but the reformed group found minimal interest among promoters since the band had not been heard of since the mid-70s.
+Carmen and Bonfanti dropped out but Bryson, Smalley and their Starting Over bassist, Scott McCarl, decided to continue on briefly.
+The trio released a six-song EP entitled Raspberries Refreshed in September 2000.
 The album's tracks, written by the three remaining members, re-created the group's original sound.